The Faculty Issue

 With the demise of the Fact Book it became impossible to secure data respecting the various schools.
 From 1987 through 2007 these were the figures, which show notable variations even as the overall Catholic portion plummeted:

-With 53.89% of the faculty self-identified Catholics, has Notre Dame retained or lost its Catholic identity?
+With 54% or less of the faculty self-identified Catholics, has Notre Dame retained or lost its Catholic identity?

 - Self-evidently, only Catholics who contribute to the school’s Catholic identity count as those upon whom that identity “depends” within the meaning of the Mission Statement.They are, in the words of Fathers Jenkins and Malloy and Provosts Burish and O’Meara, “dedicated and committed Catholics” who “embrace” the Catholic tradition.

-- Studies disclose that only 35 to 40 percent of self-identified Catholics regularly attend Mass.
+- Studies disclose that only around one-third of self-identified Catholics regularly attend Mass.
 If that discount were applied, Catholic faculty representation would be about 20%.
 If a more generous 50% figure were applied, the Catholic proportion would be about 27%.
 For there to be the required majority, 93% of the “check-the-box” faculty would have to be “dedicated and committed” Catholics.